fge/throwing-lambdas/README.md

         } catch (Error | RuntimeException e) {
             throw e;
         } catch (Throwable tooBad) {
-            throw new ThrownFromLambdaException(tooBad);
+            throw new ThrownByLambdaException(tooBad);
         }
     };
 }
 ```

 As you can see, all `RuntimeException`s and `Error`s are left _untouched_.
 Any other `Throwable` is
-wrapped into an unchecked `ThrownFromLambdaException`, and the cause is set as this `Throwable`.
+wrapped into an unchecked `ThrownByLambdaException`, and the cause is set as this `Throwable`.

 ### Why `Throwable`?
 Why not just `Exception`?